Monge-Kantorovich interpolation with constraints and application to a parking problem: Numerical simulations

 We now present some numerical results based on the iterative schemes described in the previous paragraph.
 In all our examples (presented in Figures 4 to 7), we compare the solutions of the interpolation and parking problems with a constant density constraint on the unit square $K=[0,1]^2$.
 We always take as distribution of services $\mu_1=\nu_1=\delta_{(0.5, 0.5)}$, the Dirac at the center of the square and as distribution of residents, we take a symmetric sum of four Dirac masses:

 We consider power-like costs

 for several values of $p$ corresponding to concave, linear or convex costs and various constant threshold values for the density constraints $\phi$.
 In this setting, we know (Corollary \ref{corodiscret} for $p>1$ and Proposition \ref{bangbangdistlike} for $p\leq 1$) that the optimal interpolation and the optimal parking are of bang-bang type.
 Even with the entropic regularization (which has the effect of blurring the true solution) this is clearly what we observe in these figures with a small regularization $\eps=5.10^{-4}$.
-Since the optimal parking may have total mass less than $1$ (it can even be $0$, see Figure 4), we have indicated its total mass on each figure, of course if the total mass of the parking is $1$ it coincides with the interpolation, a case which is more likely to occur when the threshold level is high.
+Since the optimal parking may have total mass less than $1$, we have indicated its total mass on each figure, of course if the total mass of the parking is $1$ it coincides with the interpolation, a case which is more likely to occur when the threshold level is high.
 Finally, one can see the influence of the exponent $p$ on the shape of the support of the optimal measure and in particular recognize for $p=1$ (Figure 6) the drop-like shape which was explicitly computed and plotted in Figure 3 and balls for $p=2$ (Figure 7).

-{\bf Acknowledgments.} The first author is member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM); his work is part of the project 2017TEXA3H {\it``Gradient flows, Optimal Transport and Metric Measure Structures''} funded by the Italian Ministry of Research and University.
+{\bf Acknowledgments.} The authors are grateful to an anonymous referee for insightful and kind suggestions that directly inspired Lemma \ref{lemmunontrivial}.
+The first author is member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM); his work is part of the project 2017TEXA3H {\it``Gradient flows, Optimal Transport and Metric Measure Structures''} funded by the Italian Ministry of Research and University.
 This work was initiated during a visit of GC and KE at the Dipartimento di Matematica of the University of Pisa, the hospitality of this institution is gratefully acknowledged as well as the support from the Agence Nationale de la Recherche through the project MAGA (ANR-16-CE40-0014).
 G.C. acknowledges the support of the Lagrange Mathematics and Computing Research Center.
 KE acknowledges that this project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 754362.

 { Giuseppe Buttazzo: Dipartimento di Matematica, Universit\`a di Pisa\\ Largo B. Pontecorvo 5, 56127 Pisa - ITALY\\ {\tt giuseppe.buttazzo@unipi.it}\\ {\tt http://www.dm.unipi.it/pages/buttazzo/}

 Guillaume Carlier: CEREMADE, Universit\'e Paris Dauphine and Inria-Mokaplan, PSL\\ Place du Mar\'echal de Lattre de Tassigny, 75775 Paris Cedex 16 - FRANCE\\ {\tt carlier@ceremade.dauphine.fr}\\ {\tt https://www.ceremade.dauphine.fr/~carlier/}